 ’Eight of them are in Asia, two in Africa’

 ‘Urg’ I thought to myself.
 ‘That’s a bad choice of words for this piece’.

-The World Economic Forum, an International Organization for Public-Private Cooperation, is committed to improving the state of the world, which makes the above even more problematic.
+The World Economic Forum, an International Organization for Public-Private Cooperation, is committed to improving the state of the world.
+This fact makes the above even more problematic.

-Though in line with the article and truthful in it’s nature, that small sentence does way more harm than good and is working as a hindrance for sustainable development.
+Though in line with the article and truthful in it’s nature, that small sentence does way more harm than good.
+It’s working as a hindrance for sustainable development.

 Why words matter

 By writing ’Eight of them are in Asia, two in Africa’, it’s easy to infer, that no other continent in the world is home to one of the rivers causing 90% of the pollution.
 This is still completely true and in line with the article but it has unfortunate side effects:

 You are basically saying to everyone outside these geographical areas, that this problem is confined to two specific regions, which make people outside these areas distance themselves from the problem, seeing as it’s “over there”.
 It becomes Somebody Else’s Problem*